-2nd coronavirus vaccine shows early success in U.S. tests
+2nd virus vaccine shows overwhelming success in U.S. tests

 The main side effects were fatigue, muscle aches and injection-site pain after the vaccine’s second dose, at rates that Hoge characterized as more common than with flu shots but on par with others such as shingles vaccine.

-Moderna shares rocketed higher on the announcement and appeared to be headed for an all-time high Monday.
 The Cambridge, Massachusetts, company’s vaccine is among 11 candidates in late-stage testing around the world, four of them in huge studies in the U.S.

 Both Moderna’s shots and the Pfizer-BioNTech candidate are so-called mRNA vaccines, a brand-new technology.
 They aren’t made with the coronavirus itself, meaning there’s no chance anyone could catch it from the shots.
 Instead, the vaccine contains a piece of genetic code that trains the immune system to recognize the spiked protein on the surface of the virus.